webplatform/docs/apis/webaudio/AnalyserNode/fftSize/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: 'The size of the FFT (Fast Fourier Transform) used for frequency-domain analysis.
 Must be a power of two in the range 32-2048; defaults to 2048.'
 tags:
+  - API_Object_Properties
-  0: API
+  - API
-  1: Object
-  2: Properties
-  4: WebAudio
+  - WebAudio
 uri: apis/webaudio/AnalyserNode/fftSize

 ---